 - Brown Butter Pecan Cookies: Add chopped pecans or candied pecans for a nutty crunch that complements the buttery flavor.

-How To Make Brown Butter Cookies
+🔪How To Make Brown Butter Cookies

-Step One: The first thing to do is brown the butter.
+- Step 1: The first thing to do is brown the butter.
 Add the butter to a small saucepan over medium heat.
 Carefully watch the butter as it melts and then simmers.
 Stir occasionally.
 Check to confirm when the butter particles in the bottom of the pot turn into a dark teddy bear brown.
 And the butter has turned to a light brown.
 Turn off the heat.
 It should have a nutty smell.
 (Not a burnt smell).
 Transfer the butter to the refrigerator until it has solidified again.

-Step Six: Add the sugar to a small bowl.
+- Step 6: Add the sugar to a small bowl.
 Using a small ice cream or cookie scoop (about 1 ½ tablespoon size).
 Scoop out the cookie dough.
 Roll each cookie ball into the bowl of sugar making sure that the cookie ball is well coated with sugar.
 Line the baking trays with parchment paper.
 Place the sugar cookie balls on the prepared cookie sheets.
 Place the cookies about 2 inches apart on the cookie sheets.

-Step Seven: With the bottom of a glass press the dough balls into ½ inch flat disks.
+- Step 7: With the bottom of a glass press the dough balls into ½ inch flat disks.
 Bake at 350 degrees for 8-10 minutes.
 The edges of the cookies should be golden but the center of the cookie will be slightly under-baked.
 Allow the cookies to cool completely while remaining on the cookie sheets.
 Your cookies are now ready to enjoy.

-Expert Tips
+👩🍳 Expert Tips

 - Weigh Your Ingredients: Use a kitchen scale for precise measurements, especially for flour, to avoid dry or overly dense cookies.